ladsantos/ladsantos.github.io/index.md

 My full list of publications can be found on [ADS](https://ui.adsabs.harvard.edu/search/q=author%3A%22dos%20Santos%2C%20L.%20A.%22%20AND%20database%3Aastronomy&sort=date%20desc%2C%20bibcode%20desc&p_=0).
 Here are some highlights:

-* L. A. Dos Santos, A. A. Vidotto, S. Vissapragada, et al. 2021 [`p-winds`: an open-source Python code to model planetary outflows and upper atmospheres](https://ui.adsabs.harvard.edu/abs/2021arXiv211111370D/abstract), A&A in press.
+* L. A. Dos Santos, A. A. Vidotto, S. Vissapragada, et al. 2021 [`p-winds`: an open-source Python code to model planetary outflows and upper atmospheres](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A..62D/abstract), A&A 659.

 * L. A. Dos Santos, D. Ehrenreich, V. Bourrier, et al. 2020, [The high-energy environment and atmospheric escape of the mini-Neptune K2-18 b](https://ui.adsabs.harvard.edu/abs/2020A%26A...634L...4D/abstract), A&A Letters 634.